miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 	- advantage: instances are guaranteed to have the attributes we expect (all Emplouee instances have .species, .name, .age attributes)
 2. OBJECT - instance of a class
 	- custom object are mutable by default
+	- a built-in Python class
+	- the root of the Python inheritance tree
 	- an object is mutable if you can alter it dynamically (sth do to with private/public?)
 	- lists, dictionaries -> mutable
 	- strings, tuples -> immutable